ulht-a22102503/ULHT-TFC2024-gestaoassiduidade/README.md

 - Python 3
 - Django

-This guide was tested on a Raspberry Pi 4 running RaspberryOS 64-bit
+This guide was tested on a Raspberry Pi 4 and Raspberry Pi 5 running RaspberryOS 64-bit

 Begin by cloning this repository to the RPi.